-So many organisations are putting time and effort into creating content that will engage their customers and prospects, and it’s not just the standard marketing fluff.
-It’s real, helpful information based on the pain points they know their customers are struggling with.
+So many organizations are putting time and effort into creating content that will engage their customers and prospects, and it’s not just the standard marketing fluff.
+It’s real, helpful information based on the pain points they know their customers have.
 But, like the proverbial tree falling in the woods, if no one reads it, does it make a difference?

 The problem is that as a marketer, you simply can’t reach everyone despite your best marketing efforts through owned, paid, and earned media.
 Increasingly, it’s essential to tap into your employees’ network, especially through channels like LinkedIn, to get a viral lift and more eyeballs on your work.

 It’s harder to do than you think.
 It would be nice if you could just tell your employees, “Hey, share this” and the flood gates of engagement swing wide.
 What you’re really doing, though, is saying, “Hey, here’s another task for you to complete.
 Take time out of your busy day to fool around on social networks.
 And, no, we’re not paying you more.”

 It’s not going to work.
 You have to completely change the way you pitch LinkedIn to your employees.
 It requires more effort to change their mindset and turn them into employee advocates that are LinkedIn content superstars.

 The great thing about social media (especially LinkedIn) is that everyone gets equal opportunity to gain attention.
 But if you really want to get noticed, you have to create enough buzz around your brand on social.
 To do this, you need a large social media marketing team and huge investments in terms of money and time.

 With employee advocacy and a strong content strategy, you can massively improve your visibility, reach, and influence all on a comparably reduced budget.